 EtOH is a scientific way to reference alcohol.
-The abbreviation comes from the intoxicating ingredient in alcoholic beverages called ethanol.
+The abbreviation comes from the ingredient in alcoholic beverages called ethanol that gets you drunk.

 Ethanol is found in beer, wine and liquor.
 (It’s also used in industrial chemicals like paint and car gasoline).

 “Et” refers to the ethyl group and “OH” refers to the hydroxyl at the end.
 (Pretty fancy stuff).

 What does EtOH stand for in medical terms?